 Colleges are divided into departments or schools administered by a department head, chair, or director.
 Each department may offer several programs of study leading to degrees, certificates, options, or minors requiring a specific group of courses for completion.

-OSU Extended Campus also is home to OSU Summer Session, which serves more than 10,000 students annually on the Corvallis campus, online and at the OSU Hatfield Marine Science Center on the Oregon coast.
 Summer session courses are published annually in the OSU Summer Session Planning Guide and listed in the online schedule of classes.
-The OSU Summer Session website is http://summer.oregonstate.edu.
+The OSU Summer Session website is http://summer.oregonstate.edu

-This OSU General Catalog lists requirements for each program, as well as all regular courses offered by Oregon State University.
-A number of special temporary or 'X' courses are also offered each year and are listed in the online Schedule of Classes at https://catalog.oregonstate.edu/course-search/.
+This OSU Academic Catalog lists requirements for each program, as well as all regular courses offered by Oregon State University.
+A number of special temporary or 'X' courses are also offered each year and are listed in the online Schedule of Classes at https://classes.oregonstate.edu/

 The Graduate School section of this catalog offers a summary of graduate programs and general regulations.